akikadigital/laravel-mpesa-multivendor/README.md

 $mpesa = new Mpesa($mpesaShortcode, $consumerKey, $consumerSecret, $apiUsername, $apiPassword);
 ```

-- $mpesaShortcode: The shortcode to use for the current operation
+- `$mpesaShortcode`: The shortcode to use for the current operation
-- $consumerKey: Obtained from Daraja portal
+- `$consumerKey`: Obtained from Daraja portal
-- $consumerSecret: Obtained from Daraja portal
+- `$consumerSecret`: Obtained from Daraja portal
-- $apiUsername: Mpesa portal API user's username
+- `$apiUsername`: Mpesa portal API user's username
-- $apiPassword: Mpesa portal API user's password
+- `$apiPassword`: Mpesa portal API user's password

 ### Important Urls

 Daraja utilizes the two main urls for callbacks.
 Timeout Url and Result Url.
 The two urls will also be used in this package as follows:

-- $resultUrl : Endpoint to send the results in case of success
+- `$resultUrl` : Endpoint to send the results in case of success
-- $timeoutUrl : Endpoint to send the results in case of operations timeout
+- `$timeoutUrl` : Endpoint to send the results in case of operations timeout

 ### Fetching Token